 St. Petersburg Back Injury Lawyers

-- Fractured vertebrae.
-Keeping the vertebrae in your spine stable and secure is vital for maintaining your motor functions.
+- Fractured vertebrae: this may require stabilization by having doctors insert plates and screws into your back to maintain your motor functions.
 A fractured vertebra may require surgery and stabilization by having doctors insert plates and screws into your back.

-- Pinched nerves.
-Back injuries can also lead to pinched nerves or a variety of other lower back pain issues.
+- Pinched nerves or a variety of other issues with lower back pain

 - Spinal cord injuries.
-A Spinal Cord Injury is arguably the most severe back injury that you could experience.
-Spinal cord injuries can lead to full or partial paralysis and permanently impact your motor function and sensation.
+A Spinal Cord Injury may lead to full or partial paralysis and permanently affect your motor function and sensation.

 Common Causes of Back Injuries

-If your injury was severe enough to cause emotional or mental trauma, the courts could also award you damages for pain and suffering.
-To prove pain and suffering, your attorney may call some people to testify about your emotional state before and after the injury.
-In some cases, dealing with a permanent injury is enough to prove emotional trauma.
+If your injury was serious enough to cause mental or emotional trauma, the court may award you non-economic damages.
+Your attorney could have people testify about your emotional state before and after the injury to prove pain and suffering.
+Dealing with a permanent injury is sufficient in some cases to demonstrate emotional trauma.

 What Do I Do If I Hurt My Back at Work?

-In Florida, you have a month to report a back injury to your employer and begin a workers’ compensation claim.
-It is a good idea to get an attorney because many companies will do all they can to minimize your injury so that they do not need to pay you as much.
-An experienced attorney can help prevent them from taking advantage of you.
+If you hurt your back while working in Florida, you have a month to report the injury to your employer and start a workers’ compensation claim.
+Many companies will try to minimize your injury so they don’t have to pay you as much.
+You should consult an experienced attorney to prevent an employer from taking advantage of you.

 Contact a St. Petersburg Back Injury Attorney